 - All of this is discussed in more detail below….

 Is Polymer Clay Safe with Food?

-If you’ve ever worked in food service, you know how there are regulations about sterilizing the utensils and surfaces.
+If you’ve ever worked in food service, you know how there are regulations about sterilizing utensils and surfaces.
 Cutlery, bowls, and plates need to be washed in suitably hot water and need to be dipped in a disinfecting bath if washed by hand.
-Or run though a hot dishwasher.
+Or run through a hot dishwasher.
 Polymer clay can readily withstand a few trips through the dishwasher, but the heat and caustic soap of a dishwasher can cause polymer to change color or break down over time.
 The bleach of a sterilizing solution can cause polymer clay to change color and/or degrade.
 The manufacturers of polymer clay don’t make it for this purpose.
-It’s made to be a craft and molding material, not a food-utensil-creating material.
-So they haven’t invested in the testing necessary to certify it as being a food-safe material.
-And because they haven’t tested for it, they can’t recommend or endorse it.
+They make and sell polymer clay, not utensils.
+If you were to make bowls and want them to be food safe, then YOU would have to test your bowls.
+Sculpey can’t do that!
+And because they haven’t tested for it, they can’t recommend or endorse it for that purpose.

 Could you use a sealer, such as Varathane, and would a bowl then be food safe?
 Well…Varathane isn’t designed to be used for food contact purposes either.
 And also, Varathane won’t hold up to a trip through the dishwasher.